awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

-Ignoring the artifacts of the twin trace (which can be quickly corrected), it appears that our corrected trace tends to follow its twin trace quite closely, but has more noise and variation.
-This was probably due to the effects of "creep", and more generally because the distance trace we corrected often flickered between two levels while favouring the lower level, which is usually more variable than the upper.
+Ignoring the artifacts of the twin trace (which can be quickly corrected), it appears that our corrected trace tends to follow its twin trace quite closely, except that it has noticeably more noise and variation.
+The distance trace we corrected often flickered between two levels while favouring the lower level, which is usually more variable than the upper level.

 ### 14. Manual corrections with the interpolation brush

-This program has another method of manual correction to address variation due to "creep".
-To apply this method, let's first undo our previous corrections.
+This program has another method of manual correction to address the kind of variation we observe in our corrected trace.
+To apply this new method, let's first undo our previous corrections.

 - **Click the 'Twin trace' button** to switch back to the TRX02:04 trace.